The Sanctuary

 Conserving natural lands as your lasting legacy.

-The conservation cemetery will be a place for green burials while also being managed as a nature sanctuary.
-This beautiful, natural area will be preserved forever in honor of those who are laid to rest within its grounds.
+The Blazing Star Sanctuary is a conservation cemetery, set aside for green burials while also being managed as a nature sanctuary.
+This beautiful, natural area is preserved forever in honor of those who are laid to rest within its grounds.

-Burial plots will be widely spaced, with graves located in deference to the ecological features of the land.
-A memorial wall will honor all who are buried in the conservation cemetery.
-Formal grave markers will not be used.
-Visitors will be able to easily locate a burial site through our interactive preserve map and perpetual memorial pages.
+Burial plots are widely spaced, with graves located in deference to the ecological features of the land.
+Small, in-ground grave markers are used, allowing for the prairie to remain open and natural.
+Visitors are able to easily locate a burial site through our interactive preserve map and perpetual memorial pages.

 Green Burials

-All burials in the conservation cemetery will be prepared in accordance with the Green Burial Council natural methods for body preparation and interment, allowing all who are laid to rest to be surrounded by life as they return peacefully to the earth.
+All burials in the conservation cemetery are prepared in accordance with the Green Burial Council natural methods for body preparation and interment, allowing all who are laid to rest to be surrounded by life as they return peacefully to the earth.

 Cremated remains may also be interred at the sanctuary.